endurantgames/cosmiclegends/src/glossary.md

 :   A game session with heroes from two or more different campaigns working together.

 Detective
-:   A facet of a hero.
+:   An Approach of a hero.
 Describes how much the hero likes to solve problems by connecting information. (*Understanding* in Harmony Drive.)

 Edge Success
 :   A die that comes up a 1.
 A player can count this as a Success as if it were a 5 or 6, but only if they agree to a consequence presented by the Editor.